gelus/scrobMaster/README.md

 		});
 	</script>
 </pre>
-For ease of use ScrobMaster methodes can be chained and most accept objects to attach multiple events and set multiple properties at once.
+For ease of use ScrobMaster methods can be chained and most accept objects to attach multiple events and set multiple properties at once.
 So the above could be reduced to:
 <pre>
 	<script src="scrobMaster.js"></script>
 	<script>